 We believe that the issue at hand refers to implications in how two ongoing policy matters, the IRTP and the framework for P/P providers, overlay.
 As these policies and implementation proposals were being developed contemporaneously and in parallel tracks, the question of how CoR would be applied for P/P users was not explicitly covered in the revisions to the IRTP that followed from the Part-C working group.
 There is value in establishing consistency across registrars and agreement within the community about what circumstances should trigger a CoR for users of P/P services.

-Ideally, the issue would have been jointly considered by the PPSAI IRT and IRTP-C IRT.
-However, the IRTP-C IRT was disbanded in May 2016, and the PPSAI IRT is just beginning.
-We believe that the most appropriate course forward is discussion within the PPSAI IRT (in consultation with members of the IRTP-C IRT, where possible).
-We believe that the additional context and information presented both by the finalization of the P/P recommendations, and by ICANN providing an independent view of how the two policies should interact warrants further consideration by an implementation review team.
+Ideally, the issue would have been jointly considered by at least the PPSAI IRT and IRTP-C IRT.
+However, the IRTP-C IRT was disbanded in May 2016, before the PPSAI IRT started.
+We believe the most appropriate path forward is discussion within the PPSAI IRT (in consultation with members of the IRTP-C IRT, where possible), to reconstitute the IRTP-C IRT, or to consider some other new mechanism available.
+However, it is not feasible to evaluate and choose among these alternatives before the Transfer Policy goes into effect on 1 December 2016.

-The PPSAI IRT is well suited to resolve these issues for two primary reasons.
-First, issues of what is or is not a registrant were thoroughly discussed inside of the PPSAI PDP, and this expertise lies within members of the PPSAI IRT.
-Secondly, the PPSAI IRT has just commenced and we can be sure that these issues can be addressed in a timely fashion.
+As a result, the GNSO Council respectfully requests the ICANN Board of Directors to (1) instruct staff to work with the RrSG and other interested parties to evaluate alternatives for evaluation of the implementation concerns, which could include moving this issue to the PPSAI IRT, reconstituting the IRTP-C IRT, or employing some other new mechanisms under Policy & Implementation, and (2) instruct ICANN staff to defer any privacy/proxy service compliance enforcement from the Transfer Policy relating to the enabling or disabling of privacy/proxy services

-As a result, the GNSO Council respectfully requests the ICANN Board of Directors to instruct ICANN staff to (a) remove any privacy/proxy service compliance from the Transfer Policy and to transfer the issue to the PPSAI Implementation Review Team for evaluation and recommendation, and (b) to withhold any compliance enforcement of the Transfer Policy relating to the enabling or disabling of privacy/proxy services pending the outcome of the PPSAI IRT.
+pending further consultation and determination of this issue.

 With best regards,